Get into the ring! On the value of the culture of argument.

 But this relief is deceptive.
 Because: A constructive culture of dispute and conflict is an expression of trust.
 Only those who are not afraid of being hurt will speak their mind openly.
 Only those who stand behind the cause will also stand up for it.
 Only those who are sure that mistakes are welcome will not be afraid to bring ideas into the team that have not yet been fully thought through.

-In teams where people do not argue or openly address conflicts, there is often a lack of trust.
-But not all arguments are the same.
+In teams where there are no arguments or conflicts are addressed openly, there is often a lack of trust.
+But arguing is not just arguing.
 In a constructive culture of dispute and conflict, everyone has the common goal and the good of the team or the success of the cause in mind.
-The aim of a constructive debate is to overcome differences and redefine a common denominator.
+The aim of a constructive dispute is to overcome differences and redefine a common denominator.
 Everyone in the team is seen as part of the solution.

 Ways to a healthy dispute culture